purescript/purescript-quickcheck/docs/Test/QuickCheck/LCG.md

 lcgC :: Int
 ```

-A magic constant for the linear congruential generator
+The *increment*: a magic constant for the linear congruential generator

 #### `lcgN`